*Updated December 2022

 Lastly, it is important for organizations to stay informed and anticipate any threats that may emerge in the future.
 This can take the form of new innovations, competitors, regulatory changes, and other external pressures.

-Much of the discussion towards innovation is seeing what organizations can do to improve, but it is just as important to always be on the lookout for external forces and new ideas that threaten a company’s future.
+Much of the discussion about innovation is about seeing what organizations can do to improve.
+Still, it is just as important to always be on the lookout for external forces and new ideas that threaten a company’s future.

 Where Valuer can help

-Specifically, we provide your company a data-driven aspect to your team’s decision making using concrete data.
-Furthermore, we use data-driven processes to navigate the plethora of opportunities for companies to stay connected to your industry technology landscape to help maintain your positioning in the competitive marketplace.
+Specifically, we provide your company with a data-driven aspect to your team’s decision-making using concrete data.
+Furthermore, we use an AI-powered engine to navigate the plethora of companies and pinpoint enterprises that are the right fit for the next business opportunity.

 In such a competitive and constantly-evolving marketplace, Valuer considers the Innovation Economy a critical driving force for economic prosperity – not just within individual companies but also on a global scale.

-We are currently witnessing a historic transition away from mainstream neoclassical theory of economics, which views capital accumulation as the primary driver of economic development.
+We are currently witnessing a historic transition away from the mainstream neoclassical theory of economics, which views capital accumulation as the primary driver of economic development.
+As the business climate advances, we are more likely to see innovation disrupting the contemporary economy, with enterprises capitalizing on innovation-based opportunities.
+Such a prognosis is set to affirm the newly-set Innovation Economy paradigm.